wrighterase/shell-hunter/README.md

 ### 1. Start the generator

 On your attacking machine, start the generator.
 It will auto populate interfaces that have IP addresses and the `curl` command associated with it if no arguments are provided.
-Not all interfaces in this output will be relevant and this is only useful if you use an interface name in the request.
+Not all interfaces in this output will be relevant.

 You can specify the http server listening port as well, otherwise it defaults to 8000.